In This Review

 What is UroLift?

-UroLift is a system for the treatment of problems results from having an enlarged prostate, such as difficulty urinating.
+UroLift is a system for the treatment of problems resulting from having an enlarged prostate, such as difficulty urinating.
 Rather than taking medication, the system involves a minimally-invasive surgical procedure.

 - It doesn’t involve taking any medication, pills, supplements, etc.